enonic/app-contentstudio-plus/testing/README.md

 * Java 11 for building and running;
 * node.js installed on system;
 * Git installed on system;
-* Chrome browser installed on system.

- Go to 'app-contentstudio.plus' directory and run tests:
+ Go to 'app-contentstudio.plus' directory and run tests:( wdio runner with Chrome browser)
-  1. gradlew testCSPlus --project-cache-dir d:/cache
+  1. gradlew w_testCSPlusChrome